Sell Your Locally Grown and Produced Products on the Food Hub

 How it works:

-Each week producers post available products and specify the dollar amount they want to receive for each item.
+Producers manage their own accounts on our marketplace software, Local Food Marketplace.
+Each week producers post available products and specify the dollar amount they want to receive for each item, and the order period in which the products will be sold.

-Consumers will see a price that includes an 18-25% mark-up applied to the amount the producer chooses.
+Buyers will see a price that includes a mark-up applied to the amount the producer chooses.
 The producer receives the price they list, and the mark-up will cover the bare bones of software costs, credit card processing fees, staff, and gas.
+Information about mark-ups can be found HERE.

-We currently offer two order periods - one for Retail/Direct to Consumer customers and one to wholesale buyers like markets and restaurants.
+We currently offer two order periods - one for Wholesale buyers like markets and restaurants, and one for both Retail/Direct to Consumer customers and Wholesale Buyers.

 The RETAIL FRIDAY order period is open for customers Friday at noon - Tuesday at 9pm.
-Producer orders are dropped off on Thursday or Friday morning.
+Producer orders are dropped off on Thursday or Friday morning, and distributed to both wholesale and retail household customers.

-The WHOLESALE WEDNESDAY order period is open for customers Thursday at noon - Sunday at 10am.
+The WHOLESALE WEDNESDAY order period is open for customers Friday at 9AM - Monday at Noon.
 Producer orders are dropped off on Tuesday afternoon or Wednesday morning.
 READ OUR WHOLESALE WEDNESDAY PRODUCER GUIDE HERE.

 A pick list is generated for each respective order period for producers to fulfill orders.
 Your products should be packaged, labeled, and ready for the customer as coordinated with the Market Manager.

-Aggregation sites for order drop off include: Oak Harbor, Ebey Road Farm, Mutiny Bay Blues Farmstand, and the WIGC Warehouse in Langley.
+Aggregation sites for order drop off include: Oak Harbor, Ebey Road Farm in Coupeville, Mutiny Bay Blues Farmstand in Freeland, and the WIGC Warehouse in Langley.

 After all products are aggregated at the WIGC Warehouse, each order is hand packed and then distributed to customers.
 WIGC handles billing and provides weekly payments to producers.